 Usage notes

-If you modify specific attributes of a database, the database enters the exclusive mode for a short period of time.
-In this case, the system closes all connections to the database and rolls back existing transactions for the modifications to take effect.
-If the load on the database is heavy, the modifications may fail.
-To prevent business interruptions, we recommend that you perform the operation during off-peak hours.
+When you modify certain database attributes, the database temporarily enters the exclusive mode.
+During this period, the system closes all connections to the database and rolls back existing transactions for the modifications to take effect.
+If the database is under heavy load, the modifications may fail.
+To prevent business interruptions, we recommend that you perform attribute modifications during off-peak hours.

-If a database enters the exclusive mode, only one user or process can access and manage the database.
-Other users or processes can access or manage the database only after all operations on the database are completed.
+When a database enters the exclusive mode, only one user or process can access and manage the database.
+Other users or processes can access the database only after all operations on it are completed.

 Procedure